DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - if the user account is in a role, the user has all privileges assigned to the role
     - MS Windows OS uses this model with groups
     - A role-­based access control (RBAC) model can group users into roles based on the organization’s hierarchy
+    - RBAC uses a well-defined collection of named job roles for access control.
+Administrators grant each job role with the privileges they need to perform their jobs.
     - it is based on role or group membership, and users can be members of multiple groups.
 Users are not limited to only a single role.
     - RBAC models are based on the hierarchy of an organization, so they are 📝hierarchy based.
     - It is nondiscretionary model managed by a central authority🔥 to determine which objects subjects can access